Orcus (dwarf planet): Satellite

-Orcus has one known moon, Vanth (full designation (90482) Orcus I).
+Orcus has one known moon, Vanth (formal designation (90482) Orcus I).
 It was discovered by Michael Brown and T.-A. Suer using discovery images taken by the Hubble Space Telescope on 13 November 2005.
 The discovery was announced in an IAU Circular notice published on 22 February 2007.
 A spatially resolved submillimeter imaging of Orcus–Vanth system in 2016 showed that Vanth has a relatively large size of 475 km, with an uncertainty of 75 km.
 That estimate for Vanth is in good agreement with the size of about 442.5 km derived from a stellar occultation in 2017.
-Like Charon compared to Pluto, Vanth is quite large compared to Orcus, and is one reason for characterizing Orcus as the 'anti-Pluto'.
-If Orcus is a dwarf planet, Vanth would be the third-largest known dwarf-planet moon, after Charon and Dysnomia.
+Like Charon compared to Pluto, Vanth is quite large compared to Orcus, and is one reason for characterizing Orcus as the 'anti-Pluto'.Vanth is the third-largest known dwarf-planet moon, after Charon and Dysnomia.
 The ratio of masses of Orcus and Vanth is uncertain, possibly anywhere from 1:33 to 1:12.